yashrajb/yashrajb.github.io/content/case-study/cheesepens/cheesepens.md

 **Social Media Expansion**: I provided advice to Cheespens, encouraging them to establish a presence on social media platforms.
 This initiative expanded their customer reach and engagement, ultimately leading to increased brand recognition.
 Additionally, I integrated their website with social media platforms for seamless interaction with their audience.

-## Testimonial
+### Testimonial

+This case study underscores the significance of practical, cost effective solutions.

 <img src="./testimonial.png" alt="testimonial" />

-This case study underscores the significance of practical, cost-effective solutions.